Skip to main content

 A turning point for global climate responsibility

-After years of grassroots organizing led by Pacific Island students, the International Court of Justice (ICJ) heard the largest climate case in its history this past December, with 98 countries and 12 international organizations participating in two weeks of hearings.
+After years of grassroots organizing led by Pacific Island students, the International Court of Justice (ICJ) heard the largest climate case in its history on July 23, 2025, with 98 countries and 12 international organizations participating in two weeks of hearings.
 Now, we’re waiting for an advisory opinion that could help us hold governments accountable for causing the climate crisis.

 While the advisory opinions aren’t legally binding, they carry enormous moral and legal weight.
-This ruling will clarify the obligations of countries under international law to protect the Earth and its climate, as well as the consequences if they fail to do so.
+This ruling clarified the obligations of countries under international law to protect the Earth and its climate, as well as the consequences if they fail to do so.
+This ruling provides firm ground on which activists all over the world can build upon.

 Check out our YouTube playlist to learn more.